wenzhixin/bootstrap-table/docs/_i18n/en/getting-started/usage.md

 ---

-Include Bootstrap library (if your project doesn't use it already) and `bootstrap-table.css` in the head tag your html document.
+Include Bootstrap library (if your project doesn't use it already) and `bootstrap-table.css` in the head tag your HTML document.

 ```html
 <link rel="stylesheet" href="bootstrap.min.css">